YomnaMohsen/alx-interview/README.md

 # alx-interview

-This repo conatins answers to interview problems provide by alx
+This repo conatins answers to interview problems provided by alx